Janelle Salaün

-Janelle Illona Salaün (born 5 September 2001) is a French professional basketball player for the Golden State Valkyries of the Women's National Basketball Association (WNBA) and USK Praha of the Czech Women's Basketball League.
+Janelle Illona Salaün (born 5 September 2001) is a French professional basketball player for the Golden State Valkyries of the Women's National Basketball Association (WNBA) and Galatasaray of the Turkish Super League.
 Salaün plays for the France women's national basketball team and was part of the French team at the 2024 Summer Olympics, where she won a silver medal.

 Professional career

 Europe

-Salaün trained at the Centre Fédéral, averaging 9.4 points, 7.7 rebounds in 27 minutes of play in Ligue 2 in 2018-2019, she signed her first professional contract with the Flammes Carolo.
+Salaün trained at the Centre Fédéral, averaging 9.4 points, 7.7 rebounds in 27 minutes of play in Ligue 2 in 2018–2019, she signed her first professional contract with the Flammes Carolo.
 Disappointed with the lack of playing time, she joined Villeneuve-d'Ascq the following year.
 Salaün scored 17 points on 3 October 2021 against Charnay and 14 points on 2 December against Tarbes.

 Her 2023–2024 season with Villeneuve-d'Ascq was very successful.
 Playing a major role in her team, Salaün managed to reach the EuroLeague final and won the national title in the LFB.

 She joined Famila Schio of the Lega Basket Femminile for the 2024–2025 season.
 She helped the team win the league championship and was named Finals MVP, averaging 13.2 points, 5.4 rebounds, and 1.2 steals over the five-game series.
 Over the course of the season, she played in 30 games and averaged 13.5 points, 5.9 rebounds, and 1.8 assists in 27.3 minutes per game.

 Salaün signed with USK Praha of the Czech Women's Basketball League for the 2025–2026 season.

+On July 22, 2026, she signed a two-year contract with Galatasaray.

 WNBA

 Golden State Valkyries (2025–present)

 On 5 February 2025, Salaün signed a training camp contract with the Golden State Valkyries of the Women's National Basketball Association.
 Although she missed training camp as she was finishing her season in Italy, she still made the final Valkyries roster.

 Salaün was named to the WNBA All-Rookie Team in her first season.
 She ranked fourth among WNBA rookies in points per game (11.3), while also placing third in rebounds (5.1) and minutes (27.0) per game.

+On 21 August 2026, Salaün broke the WNBA record for most points in a single season (458) by a reserve player when she scored 13 points off the bench in a 73-70 loss against the Chicago Sky.